VidyaKudale/Web_Tech_Project/README.md

 # Contributions
-This project was contributed by a group member who involving in this projects.
+This project was contributed by a my group members in this projects.

 1. Harshda Sable
-2. Vidya Kudale
+2. Kajal Bankar
 3. Rutuja Pawar